 A graduate of Cornell Law School, Kendall’s varied list of clients includes Archbishop Desmond Tutu, Jermaine Dupri, The Backstreet Boys, Ying Yang Twins, Freddie Jackson, Peter Tosh and Ashanti, among many others.
 In addition, he is a co-founder of the Black Entertainment and Sports Lawyers Association, has served extended terms as a director of the American Youth Hostels and the 100 Black Men, and currently teaches Copyright and Music Publishing at Georgia State University.

 “It was a very special treat to have Mr. Minter visit our campus,” says Victoria Hernandez, Department Chair for Full Sail’s Entertainment and Music Business bachelor’s degree programs.
-According to Victoria, the visit was orchestrated in part by Makisha Funderburke, a 2010 Entertainment Business master’s graduate who currently handles the social media and marketing for Kendall’s law firm.

 The presentation, which was also streamed online for students via GoTo Training, began with a mini-lesson in publishing and music copyright law.
 “You can’t be in the music industry and be a serious player if you don’t know publishing,” Kendall said.
 “Records are sexy, but publishing is where the money is.
 An artist might have a three-year life span, but if you have a hit song, it’ll live for generations.”